-The 2019 EEO-1 component 1 data collection has been delayed by the EEOC.
+The EEOC has delayed some EEO data collections.
+2019 EEO-1 component 1 data collection has been delayed by the EEOC.
 For additional information, see the May 8, 2020 Federal Register Notice “Delay in Opening of 2019 EEO-1 Component 1 and 2020 EEO-3 and 2020 EEO-5 Data Collections due to the Coronavirus Disease 2019 (COVID-19) Public Health Emergency”.

 Below is the text of the EEOC press release dated 05-07-2020 (the original press release is located here ).